Classloader Control in Mule

 Here is a diagram that illustrates how class loading is handled for class overrides and blocking.
 When you view the diagram note that every class loader has a parent class loader.
 Unless loader override is configured, a classloader first delegates the search for a class to its parent classloader before attempting to find the class itself (the classloader is the child of its parent classloader).

-Mule now has a plugin system that allows applications to package the plugins they use, and optionally allow these plugins to control their class loading in the same way that applications do.
+Mule now has a plugin system that allows applications to package the plugins they use, and optionally allows these plugins to control their class loading in the same way that applications do.

 The module system also provides for a simple distribution format for Mule extensions with dependencies.

-Mule plugins are deployed as part of Mule’s applications.
-The Mule application structure has been extended to add a
+Mule plugins are deployed as part of Mule applications.
+The Mule application structure has been extended to add a plugins top-level directory:

 Here are some things to consider regarding the plugins: